caleb531/youversion-suggest-data/CONTRIBUTING.md

 ## Code coverage

-The project currently boasts 100% code coverage across all source files.
+The project currently boasts high code coverage across all source files.
 Contributions are expected to maintain this high standard.
 You can view the current coverage report via the `coverage` command: